 The Intel Science Fair is a wonderful opportunity for high school students to explore their knowledge and cultivate their enthusiasm for the sciences.
 “Participating in Intel ISEF has been one of my most honorable accomplishments,” Wheatley explained.
 “It has given me and other young adults the opportunity to meet with professionals and peers who share my area of interest.
 It also allowed me to see how important science and engineering is to the world.
 As finalists we are constantly reminded we are the future; we are encouraged to be the ones who will make the world a better place and solve the problems of today.”

-A 2013 Raymond W. Sarber Award has been awarded to Riley Ennis, undergraduate student, Dartmouth College, Hanover, New Hampshire.
-Established in honor of Raymond W. Sarber, whose contributions to ASM have led to the growth and advancement of the Society, these awards acknowledge students at the undergraduate and predoctoral levels for excellence in research and potential.
+A 2014 Raymond W. Sarber Award has been presented to Kara Hardwick, undergraduate student, Winthrop University, Rock Hill, South Carolina.
+This award, established in honor of Raymond W. Sarber for his contributions to the growth and advancement of ASM, recognizes students at the undergraduate and predoctoral levels for excellence in research and potential.

 Ken Cadwell, Ph.D., New York University School of Medicine, has been given a 2013 ICAAC Young Investigator Award for his exceptional work in the fields of infectious diseases and pathogenesis.
 His nominator, Heran Darwin, notes that Cadwell’s findings have already had a “profound impact on the fields of infectious disease and immunity.”